imclab/HYDRO-BIDE/README.md

 We are currently rescripting copies of repository files to be used in iPython Notebook.
 Running scripts in iPython notebook will enable users to read comments in a convenient form, run blocks of code, and visualize results between blocks of code.

-The biggest problem is that most of the scripts in this repository use Sage, and calling Sage within the iPython notebook is going to take some thinking.